 Rubble Monuments

-In 2000 I spent three months travelling around Iran.
-These images were taken on a road trip in the south of the country with a university student I met in Kashan.
-They are a response to the conversations I had with people about their country.
+In 2000 I spent three months travelling around southern Iran.
+These images were taken on a road trip with a university student I met in Kashan.
+Indirectly, these images are a response to the conversations I had with the people I met about their country.
 Many referred to themselves as Persians having more in common with Zoroastrianism than the political and social ideologies of the contemporary Islamic Republic.
-With high youth unemployment and heroine addiction, feeling ostracised from the political process, fearing the secret police and 'hard liners' - they saw them selves as disassembled Persia.
+With high youth unemployment and heroine addiction, feeling ostracised from the political process, while fearing the secret police and hard liners—they saw them selves as disassembled Persia.

 Rubble Monuments